entaseteam/plugin.wp/README.md

 Note that the cron jobs hooks with the ``WP-Cron`` schedule which is not a real cron job.
 If possible it's recommended to move the WP cron execution on a real cron job execution which will speed up the entire website.

 _For more information please [read here](https://developer.wordpress.org/plugins/cron/)._

+## Update Channel
+All plugins downloaded from this repository will receive updates from the [Releases](https://github.com/entaseteam/plugin.wp/releases) section.